Causal structure in spin-foams

-\passage{Discrete bare-causality}
+\subsection{Discrete bare-causality}

-At a discrete level, consider a lorentzian 4-simplicial complex $\Delta$, i.e. a set of minkowskian 4-simplices nicely glued together \cite{Regge:1961px}\footnote{We leave the rigorous definition of "nicely glued together" unspecified here as it does not affect directly our investigation.
-See \cite{Dona:2020yao} for details.}.
+At a discrete level, consider a Lorentzian 4-simplicial complex $\Delta$, i.e. a set of Minkowskian 4-simplices nicely glued together \cite{Regge:1961px}\footnote{We leave the rigorous definition of ``nicely glued together'' unspecified here as it does not affect directly our investigation.
+See \cite{Dona:2020yao} for details and its relation to twisted geometries \cite{Freidel:2010aq}.}.
 It is again possible to define the notions of bare-causality and time-orientability, both at a local and at a global level.

 Each 4-simplex $\sigma$ comes with an embedding in Minkowski space-time.
 It is bounded by 5 tetrahedra, each of them having a unique normal $4$-vector $N$, of unit norm and directed outward.
 A priori, $N$ can be time-like, space-like or null.
 Two nearby 4-simplices share exactly one common tetrahedron $T$.
 The two 4-simplices are said to be time-like separated if $N$ (computed with respect to any of the two $4$-simplices) is time-like.
 A similar definition holds for space-like and null separation.